redfox-mx/vite-lit-css/README.md

 ## Options

-This plugin will transform all your css like styles by default into constructible library-specific css styles, but you can take control of this transformation with include and exclude options.
+This plugin will transform all your css like styles by default into constructible library-specific css styles, but you can take control of this transformation with the include and exclude options.

 ```ts
 import { defineConfig } from 'vite'